EBISPOT/SumStats/docs/source/index.rst

 QTL group/context 'qtl_group'          ``qtl_group=macrophage_IFNg``
 ================= ==================== ======================================

 The above parameters can be applied to any endpoint that does not already search/filter by that parameter, e.g. the molecular trait parameter is ignored when applied to the molecular phenotypes endpoint.
 The parameters can be combined using the ``&`` operator to filter the data as much as needed but any single parameter can only be called once i.e. it is not possible to filter for multiple genes, for that you must make separate queries.
-In the case a combination of ``tissue`` and ``qtl_group``, any QTL group will supercede the tissue filter, effectively nullifying the tissue filter.
+In the case a combination of ``tissue`` and ``qtl_group``, any QTL group will supersede the tissue filter, effectively nullifying the tissue filter.
 This is because a QTL context refers to a tissue and condition e.g. if the tissue/cell type is 'macrophage' and the condition/treatment is 'Salmonella', the corresponding QTL group is 'macrophage_Salmonella'.

 You can also filter all of the association endpoints by p-value.
 This is done by setting either the lower p-value threshold that you want to be cutoff, the upper p-value threshold that you want to be cutoff, or both.
 This is done by